vjayrajput/Deleted-Contacts/README.md

 ##DONATIONS

-This project needs you!
-If you would like to support this project's further development, the creator of this project or the continuous maintenance of this project, feel free to donate.
+This application needs you!
+If you would like to support this application's feel free to donate.
 Your donation is highly appreciated (and I love food, coffee and beer).
 Thank you!

 **PayPal**